appwrite/sdk-for-php/docs/functions.md

 GET https://HOSTNAME/v1/functions/{functionId}/executions
 ```

 ** Get a list of all the current user function execution logs.
-You can use the query params to filter your results.
-On admin mode, this endpoint will return a list of all of the project&#039;s executions.
-[Learn more about different API modes](/docs/admin). **
+You can use the query params to filter your results. **

 ### Parameters